BrianS99/Single-Player-Pong/README.md

 __To run:__

 Use any Java IDE such as Eclipse or IntelliJ IDEA to open the project and run the game

+How to Play
+---
+Use the W and S keys to move your paddle (Left) up and down.
+Press SPACE to start and pause the game.
+Do not let the ball go into your goal, which is the left side of the screen.

 Author
 ---